 Medicinal Uses and Indications

-The ginseng has been used in Chinese medicine for thousands of years.
-The name "ginseng" refers to both American (Panax quinquefolius) and Asian or Korean ginseng (Panax ginseng), which have a somewhat similar chemical makeup.
-Siberian ginseng or Eleuthero (Eleutherococcus senticosus), on the other hand, is an entirely different plant and does not contain the same active ingredients.
-Both Asian and American ginseng contain ginsenosides, which researchers think are the active ingredients.
+Ginseng has been used in Chinese medicine for thousands of years.
+The name "ginseng" refers to both American (Panax quinquefolius) and Asian or Korean ginseng (Panax ginseng), which are made up of similar chemicals.
+Siberian ginseng or Eleuthero (Eleutherococcus senticosus), on the other hand, is a completely different plant and does not have the same active ingredients.
+Both Asian and American ginseng have ginsenosides, which researchers think are the active ingredients.

-Like American ginseng, Asian ginseng is a light tan, gnarled root that often looks like a human body with stringy shoots for arms and legs.
-Traditionally, herbalists thought that because of the way ginseng looks it could treat many different kinds of ailments, from fatigue and stress to asthma and cancer.
+Like American ginseng, Asian ginseng is a gnarled root that looks like a human body with stringy shoots for arms and legs.
+Long ago, herbalists thought that because of the way ginseng looks it could treat many problems, from fatigue and stress to asthma and cancer.
 In traditional Chinese medicine, ginseng was often combined with other herbs.
-It was frequently used to bring long life, strength, and wisdom to those who took it.
+It was often used to bring long life, strength, and wisdom to those who took it.

-Ginseng is sometimes called an "adaptogen," a substance that is supposed to help the body better cope with stress, either mental or physical.
-There is no scientific evidence of adaptogens, but ginseng has been studied for several conditions, and it is one of the most popular herbs in the United States.
-Many of the studies of Asian or Korean ginseng have used combinations of herbs, so it's not always possible to say whether ginseng alone did any good.
-Research on Asian ginseng has included the following:
+Today, ginseng is sometimes called an "adaptogen," a substance that is supposed to help the body better cope with mental or physical stress.
+Scientists haven't found any evidence that adaptogens exist.
+But ginseng has been studied for several conditions, and it is one of the most popular herbs in the United States.

-Asian ginseng is believed to boost the immune system, possibly helping the body fight off infection and disease.
-Several clinical studies report that Asian ginseng can improve the function of the immune system.
+It's been said that Asian ginseng boosts the immune system, which might help the body fight off infection and disease.
+The best evidence is that it may help reduce your risk of getting a cold or flu.
 Studies have found that ginseng seems to increase the number of immune cells in the blood, and improve the immune system's response to a flu vaccine.
-In one study, 227 participants received either ginseng or placebo for 12 weeks, with a flu vaccine given after 4 weeks.
+In one study, 227 people got either ginseng or placebo for 12 weeks, and got a flu vaccine after 4 weeks.
 The number of colds and flu were two-thirds lower in the group that took ginseng.

 Asian ginseng seems to be an antioxidant.
-Antioxidants help rid the body of free radicals, substances which can damage DNA and are thought to contribute to heart disease, diabetes, and other conditions.
-Preliminary studies suggest Asian ginseng may improve the symptoms of heart disease in humans.
+Antioxidants help rid the body of free radicals, substances that can damage DNA and contribute to heart disease, diabetes, and other conditions.
+Preliminary studies suggest Asian ginseng may improve the symptoms of heart disease in people.
 It also may decrease "bad" LDL cholesterol levels and raise "good" HDL cholesterol.

 Type 2 diabetes

 Although American ginseng has been studied more for diabetes, both types of Panax ginsengs may lower blood sugar levels in people with type 2 diabetes.
 However, in a few studies it looked like Asian or Korean ginseng raised blood sugar levels.
 Some people think that the ginsenosides in American ginseng might lower blood sugar while different ginsenosides in Asian ginseng could raise blood sugar levels.
-Until more is known, you should not take ginseng if you have diabetes without your doctor's strict supervision and monitoring.
+Until researchers know more, you should not take ginseng if you have diabetes without your doctor's strict supervision and monitoring.

 People who take ginseng often say they feel more alert.
 Several studies report that Asian ginseng may slightly improve thinking or learning.
 Early research shows that Asian ginseng may improve performance on such things as mental arithmetic, concentration, memory, and other measures.
 Some studies have also found a positive effect with the combination of Asian ginseng and Ginkgo biloba.

-Most of the studies have found that ginseng does improve mental performance, but they have measured different kinds of mental function, making it hard to know exactly what the effects of ginseng are.
-For example, one study found that people who took ginseng increased their ability for abstract thought, but didn’t have any changes in their reaction time or concentration levels.
+Most of the studies have found that ginseng does improve mental performance, but they have measured different kinds of mental function.
+That makes it hard to know exactly what the effects of ginseng are.
+For example, one study found that people who took ginseng increased their ability for abstract thought, but didn't have any changes in their reaction time or concentration levels.

 Stress and well-being

-Asian ginseng is sometimes called an "adaptogen," something that helps the body deal with stress, whether physical or mental.
+Asian ginseng is sometimes called an "adaptogen," something that helps the body deal with physical or mental stress.
 While that can be difficult to study, there is some evidence that ginseng (both Asian and American types) can improve quality of life -- although quality of life can be hard to measure, too.

 Several studies suggest that Asian ginseng may reduce the risk of some types of cancers.
 In one observational study, researchers followed 4,634 people for 5 years and found that those who took ginseng had lower risk of lung, liver, pancreatic, ovarian, and stomach cancer.
-But the study could not say for sure that other factors -- including healthy eating habits – weren’t responsible for the lower risk of cancer.
-And it found that taking ginseng as few as 3 times a year led to a dramatic reduction in cancer risk, which is hard to believe.
+But the study could not be sure that other things -- including healthy eating habits -- were responsible for the lower risk of cancer.
+And it found that taking ginseng only 3 times a year led to a big reduction in cancer risk, which is hard to believe.

 A number of studies have found that Asian ginseng seems to slow down or stop the growth of tumors, although researchers aren't yet sure how it might work in humans.
 More research is needed.